How ATOMiK Compares

 State Synchronization

 Redis, etcd, and ZooKeeper are production-grade data stores with rich ecosystems.
 ATOMiK is not a replacement for any of them.
-It solves a narrower problem: synchronizing state across nodes with minimal bandwidth and zero coordination.
-Where these tools store and serve full key-value pairs, ATOMiK transmits only the XOR delta of what changed, and reconstructs the current state in O(1) from a single accumulator.
+It solves a narrower problem: evaluating whether state changes can be represented as compact deltas.
+Where these tools store and serve full key-value pairs, ATOMiK evaluates paths that move deltas and reconstruct current state from an accumulator.

 FeatureATOMiKRedisetcdZooKeeper

-Consistency modelConvergent (Abelian group)Eventual / strong (configurable)Linearizable (Raft)Linearizable (ZAB)
+Consistency modelModeled Abelian-group pathEventual / strong (configurable)Linearizable (Raft)Linearizable (ZAB)

-Sync bandwidthO(delta) — XOR of changes onlyFull key-value per writeFull key-value per writeFull znode per write
+Sync bandwidthDelta-sized in mapped pathsFull key-value per writeFull key-value per writeFull znode per write

-Coordination neededNone — order-independentLeader for writes (Cluster)Leader election requiredLeader election required
+Coordination neededWorkload-dependentLeader for writes (Cluster)Leader election requiredLeader election required

-Write latencyDeterministic, constant-timeSub-ms (single node), variable (cluster)~10ms (Raft consensus round)~10ms (ZAB proposal round)
+Write latencyEvaluation-dependentSub-ms (single node), variable (cluster)~10ms (Raft consensus round)~10ms (ZAB proposal round)

 State reconstructionO(1) — initial ⊕ accumulatorO(1) key lookup (stored in memory)O(1) key lookup (stored in memory)O(1) znode read (stored in memory)